-Understanding the nature of environmental space and spatial ambience, and the relationship of objects and products to the surrounding space.
-Environmental and interior design projects.
+Understanding the nature of environmental space and spatial ambience, and the relationship of objects and

-Project
+IDES4351 Project

-CP30 L1 T11

-Prerequisite: IDES3221 Corequisites: IDES4301
+Staff Contact: Mr J Talbot CP30 S2 L1 T11 Prerequisite: IDES3221 Corequisites: IDES4301

 A project within the practice areas of industrial design, chosen by the student in consultation with the School at the commencement of Project Research.
 The project is based upon the research base established in Project Research.